Xenoxiluna/Terraria-World-Parser/README.md

 Terraria 1.4.0.5 world parser in the Swift programing language

 #### NOTE: Only Terraria 1.3.5.3 -1.4.0.5 is supported!
+#### NOTE 2: Saving the edited world is not yet supported but will be soon.

 ## Usage
 This is a swift package.
 Add as a dependency in your project to use it.
 There is an experimental windows version available in the windows branch.